kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 ```

 ##### Administration #####
-To create a Google+ user verifier, use either Admin UI or [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
+To create a Google+ owner verifier, use either Administration UI or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
-The following image example illustrates how to create a Google+ user verifier from Admin UI.
+The following image example illustrates how to create a Google+ owner verifier from Administration UI.

 ![google verifier](Admin-ui/verifier-google.png "google verifier")

-#### Twitter user verifier ####
+#### Twitter owner verifier ####
-This user verifier implementation is created for verification of Twitter accounts.
+This owner verifier implementation is created for verification of Twitter accounts.
 It is especially useful for applications that are already integrated with Twitter.

 ##### Configuration #####
 The configuration should match the following Avro schema.